June 04, 2020

-It is known as the mental sheaf or the mental body.
+It is known as the mental sheath or the mental body.
 This Kosha allows us to experience different emotions and sensations through the five senses of taste, touch, sight, hearing and smell.
 It is in this Kosha that we are able to experience how we feel within our current environment such as hot or cold, hungry or thirsty, nervous or happy etc.

-It is believed that this sheaf is governed by time and space and that it is here that the ego resides.
+It is believed that this sheath is governed by time and space and that it is here that the ego resides.
 In Manomaya Kosha our attachment to ourselves develops, the concept of “I am” evolves within this Kosha.

 This Kosha might respond to the following therapies aroma, music, colour, placebo therapy or shamanism.